 I love Proper Cloth.
-I’ve been ordering from them over nearly 10 years, and each of the shirts of theirs is in heavy rotation within my wardrobe.
+I’ve been ordering from them for more than 10 years, and each of the shirts of theirs is in heavy rotation within my wardrobe.
 Top place goes to a blue OCBD popover, a light blue cotton-linen Oxford cloth with soft cutaway collar, a beautiful varied light blue stripe cotton-linen with cutaway collar, and a shadow stripe business-y shirt.

 Over the course of the years, I’ve learned some things that help me ensure each order is set up for success.
 Those lessons fall into two categories: Design Considerations and Fit Considerations